GiovanniPasq/DA-Faster-RCNN/README.md

 [Cityscapes-Foggy Cityscapes](https://github.com/fpv-iplab/Cityscapes-FoggyCityscapes)<br>
 [UDA-CH](https://github.com/fpv-iplab/DA-RetinaNet#dataset)

+## CNN Backbone
+this implementation work with C4, DC5 and FPN backbones.

 ## Data Preparation
 If you want to use this code with your dataset arrange the dataset in the format of COCO or PASCAL VOC.
 For COCO annotations, inside the script uda_train.py register your dataset using: